 A thorough understanding of the advanced diagnostic and fault reporting capability is required to proficiently operate this product.
-The following information is provided to help define the behavior of the modules.
+The following information is provided to help define the behavior of the Master/ Tool modules.

-Refer to the specific Tool Changer Manual for conditions for coupling of the Tool Changer and Section 4.4- Recommended Sequence of Operation.
-When coupled, the Tool module can be communicated with, Tool-ID can be read (if equipped), and attached end-effectors can be used.
+Refer to the specific Tool Changer Manual for conditions for coupling and Section 4.4-Recommended Sequence of Operation.
+When coupled, the Tool module can be communicated with, Tool-ID can be read (if equipped), and attached end effectors can be used.